lyokha/nginx-haskell-module/README.md

 - *Haskell code fails to compile.* The new workers won't start, the old workers will proceed.

-- *Haskell code compiles but type check of handlers fails.* (For example a haskell function that had been exported as content handler was passed to a directive *haskell_run* in some location.)
+- *Haskell code compiles but type check of handlers fails.* (For example, a haskell function that had been exported as content handler was passed to a directive *haskell_run* in some location.)
 The new workers will start but fail the module initialization and shut down, the old workers will shut down.
 No